marcuslonnberg/sbt-docker/README.md

 addSbtPlugin("se.marcuslonnberg" % "sbt-docker" % "0.1.0")
 ```

-To use the latest snapshot add sbt-docker as a dependency in `project/docker.sbt`:
+To use the latest snapshot set the following in `project/docker.sbt`:
 ```scala
 resolvers += "Sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"